jasmovation/PortfolioProjects/README.md

 This Repository will hold all of the code and queries from the Portfolio Projects I create.

-Making them my own and finding new insights that will be my own.
+Making them my own and finding new insights.